teched25xp264/teched2025-XP264/exercises/ex1/README.md

 Good to know:
 - The security is paramount!
-- The automated workflows leverage the dynamic OIDC credentials with Github Actions acting as the IDP provider.
+- The automated workflows leverage the dynamic OIDC credentials with Github Actions acting as the IDP provider in the context of a running job.
-- Thus, there is no need to rely on static credentials or use any vault
+- Thus, there is no need to rely on static credentials or be compelled to use a vault.
-- The implemented mechanism ensure the credentials are rotated automatically which makes is suitable for long running pipelines as well.
+- The implemented mechanism ensures the credentials are rotated automatically which makes is suitable for long running pipelines as well.

 Homework:
-- Think about nny additional information you might like to add or amend...
+- Think about nny additional cluster information you might like to add or amend...

 ## Exercise 1.3 - Zoom on Kyma CLI